Parrot-Developers/firmwared/README.md

 * *VERSION* VERSION\_DESCRIPTION
   answer to a *VERSION* command.
 * *PROPERTIES* FOLDER PROPERTIES\_LIST
-  answer to a *PROPERTIES* command, PROPERTIES\_LIST is a comma-separated list of the properties registered for the folder
+  answer to a *PROPERTIES* command, PROPERTIES\_LIST is a space-separated list of the properties registered for the folder
 * *PROPERTY\_SET* FOLDER ENTITY\_IDENTIFIER PROPERTY\_NAME PROPERTY\_VALUE
   answer to a *SET\_PROPERTY* command